yudhisteer/Face-Recognition-with-Masks/README.md

                                                       feed_dict={self.tf_input: img_4d})
 ```

-We then need to decode the boudning boxes and do the non-max suppression:
+We then need to decode the bounding boxes and do the non-max suppression:

 ```
         # remove the batch dimension, for batch is always 1 for inference.